William Pepperrell: Career

-Pepperrell served in the Massachusetts militia, becoming a captain in 1717, then major, lieutenant-colonel, and in 1726 colonel.
+Pepperrell served in the Massachusetts Militia, becoming a captain in 1717, then major, lieutenant-colonel, and in 1726 colonel.
 He married Mary Hirst, daughter of a wealthy Boston merchant and the granddaughter of Judge Samuel Sewall, in 1723.
 Together, they had four children, two of which died in infancy.

-Pepperrell served in the Massachusetts General Court, the provincial legislature, from 1726 to 1727, and was in the Governor's Council from 1727 to 1759, serving eighteen years as its president.
+Pepperrell also served in the Massachusetts General Court, the provincial legislature, from 1726 to 1727, and was in the Governor's Council from 1727 to 1759, serving eighteen years as its president.
 Although not a trained lawyer, he was chief justice of the Court of Common Pleas from 1730 until his death.

-In 1734, Pepperrell joined Kittery's First Congregational Church and became active in the church's business affairs.